Circular Quasiconformal Deturbulence: Geometry-Based Restoration from Multiple Turbulent Frames: Circular Quasi-Conformal Deturbulence

-This loss enforces the accuracy of the estimated deformation fields and ensures that the restoration process maintains structural integrity throughout the cycle.
+This loss promotes the accuracy of the estimated deformation fields and helps the restoration process maintain structural integrity throughout the cycle.
 By requiring that the estimated distorted images, $\bar{I}_t = I^* \circ f_t^{-1}$, closely match the original distorted images $\tilde{I}_t$, the model benefits from an implicit supervision signal.
 This self-supervised approach enables the network to learn meaningful deformations without the need for paired training data, which is often unavailable in real-world scenarios.

+{ Minimizing $\mathcal{L}_{rec}$ alone may lead to a trivial solution in which the restored image $I^*$ becomes the pixel-wise mean of the resampled frames $\{\hat{I}_t\}_{t=1}^T$, resulting in blur and ghosting artifacts caused by frame misalignment.
+The distortion loss $\mathcal{L}_{dist}$ mitigates this issue by requiring the re-distorted reconstructions $\bar{I}_t = I^* \circ f_t^{-1}$ to reproduce the frame-specific distortions observed in $\tilde{I}_t$.
+Consequently, the blur remover is encouraged to produce a cleaner and sharper estimate $I^*$ that faithfully represents the underlying scene rather than collapsing to a trivial average. }